MrJacz/jacz.selfbot/README.md

 2. This brings up the **Developer Tools**.
 Go to the **Application** tab
 3. On the left, expand **Local Storage**, then click on the discordapp.com entry (it should be the only one).
 4. Locate the entry called `token`, and copy it.
+5. Now paste it into your config.json file.

 > **KEEP YOUR TOKEN SECRET, AND NEVER SHARE IT WITH ANYONE**